 9. Count Nutrients, Not Calories

-10. Pick the Right Plate
+10. Pick the Right Plate for Proper Portions

-13. Small Changes Make a Big Impact
+13. Make Small Changes for a Big Impact

-14. Slow Down There, Speedy
+14. Slow Down at Mealtimes

 15. Take a Deep Breath